SethBots/rowboat-docs/src/README.md

 #### Spam Prevention

-By turning on Speedboat's spam prevention, r/Overwatch takes a huge burden off moderators and ensures the server is safe even when nobody is watching.
+By turning on Speedboat's spam prevention servers take a huge burden off moderators and ensures the server is safe especially when nobody is watching.
 With the high level of configurability they were able to ensure a level of security which does not impact normal chat, but catches bad actors quickly and efficiently.

 ## User Testimonials